"The mere sentiment of home, Has, like a strong anchor,

 saved many a man from shipwreck in the storms of life.”

 In our age of pre-fabricated, mass-produced dwelllings, the ownership of a historic home is an act of cultural stewardship.
 America's historic homes come in many forms: a Federal style farmhouse, an urban Victorian townhouse, a Gilded Age summer cottage, a Gatsby-era Tudor manse, or an International Style suburban dwelling.
 Regardless, these structures boast design, craftsmanship, and ambiance that cannot be replicated today.
 They also served as stage sets for the often-fascinating lives of their previous owners.

 A professionally researched and illustrated historic house book is an heirloom object that will be treasured by your family and passed down to future residents.
 For real estate professionals, it is an invaluable tool to showcase a unique property, especially if it had prominent owners and was designed by a noted architect.

-Below are two examples of Steven Ujifusa's historic house books.
+Below are three examples of Steven Ujifusa's historic house books.
 He and his wife are the proud owners of a 1907 Edwardian-era townhouse in the Cedar Park neighborhood of Philadelphia.
 To learn more about commissioning a volume, visit his contact page.

 The John Marshall Pratt Homestead:

 A Brief History of a Quaker Farmhouse in Chester County, Pennsylvania